Silacyclobutane: Palladium and platinum-catalyzed ring opening

-NIckel-catalyzed ring opening
+Nickel-catalyzed ring opening

 In effort to utilize more abundant and affordable catalysts for ring-opening, Oshima et al. demonstrated the viability of nickel-catalyzed ring-opening of silacyclobutanes with aldehydes (1) and terminal alkenes (2), retaining stereoselectivity and regioselectivity.

 Nickel-catalyzed ring-opening of silacyclobutanes with aldehydes (1) and terminal alkenes (2).

 Transition-metal-catalyzed ring expansion

 Ring expansion as a means to form a diverse array of sila-heterocycles, along with elucidating the underlying mechanisms governing this phenomena, remains an active area of research.
 In particular, ring expansion using silacyclobutanes has been useful in synthesizing cyclic silyl enol ethers which are useful precursors in organosilicon chemistry.

 Ring expansion has been shown to commence in a multitude of ways, such as insertion with SO_{2}, SO_{3}, phosphorus ylides, acid chloride, palladium catalysts, platinum catalysts, nickel catalysts, rhodium catalysts, along with others.
-Noteable reactions include palladium-catalyzed ring expansion cycloaddition of silacyclobutane with alkynes (1) and nickel-catalyzed ring expansion of silacyclobutanes with aldehydes to form cyclic enol ethers (2).
+Notable reactions include palladium-catalyzed ring expansion cycloaddition of silacyclobutane with alkynes (1) and nickel-catalyzed ring expansion of silacyclobutanes with aldehydes to form cyclic enol ethers (2).
 Further work has also showed that ring expansion of silacyclobutanes to five, six, seven, and eight-membered heterocycles can be achieved.

 Palladium-catalyzed ring expansion cycloaddition of silacyclobutane with alkynes (1) and nickel-catalyzed ring expansion of silacyclobutanes with aldehydes to form cyclic enol ethers (2).